BacheyG/cpp-math/README.md

-# cpp-vector
+# cpp-math
-Vector classes for generic usage
+Generic Math classes, used for other sample projects of mine